Spring Update – April 2020

 CLCCF hosted BCIT on February 14th, for a woods tour.
 The students were able to see the grapple yarder working up close and personal.
 Representatives from Probyn, Chartwell, and Tolsons were there to provide the students insight into Log Markets, the planning process, as well as the harvesting phase.

-CLCCF is working with the Ministry to develop a Public firewood permitting process that would provide the local public to access CLCCF’s waste wood after CLCCF’s harvesting is complete.
-Look in the future to CLCCFs website for areas open to the public for firewood.
+CLCCF is working with the Ministry to develop a Public firewood permitting process that would provide the local public to access its waste wood after harvesting is complete.
+Keep an eye on CLCCF's website for updated areas open to the public for firewood.

 In the meantime CLCCF is working with the Pathway Partners and the Local Mountain bikers to develop new trails and a staging area near the “Core”.
 Formal designation is also being applied for these trails, as we wait for the Interpretive Forest designation to be approved.
 This an area that is found within one of CLCCFs new harvest areas.
 CLCCF hired a professional trail designer to design a trail system can accommodate all skill levels of interested mountain bikers as well as hikers.
-CLCCF is hope full this will also create nice walking area for the local residents.
-Please see CLCCF’s interactive map on their webpage, CLCCF.ca, for more details on the planning for block SL015.
+It is hopeful this will also create nice walking area for the local residents.
+Please see CLCCF’s interactive map for more details on the planning for block SL015.